manivannan23k/rgisf/readme.md

 ## Features

-- Adding renderers for raster bands
+- Adding custom renderers for a raster image/its bands
-- Generate and cache tiles
+- Render and save raster images
-- Generate tile image with renderer on the fly
+- Generate a specific tile with the renderer
-- Create rendered raster images
+- Generate and cache tiles at various zoom levels

 ## Installation